infantryman77/nginx-rtmp-hls/README.md

 ```
 This will pull in the NGINX RTMP HLS image.

 Once done, run the Docker image and map the port to whatever you wish on your host.
-In this example, we simply map port 1935 of the host to port 1935 of the Docker:
+In this example, we simply map port 1935 and 8080 of the host to port 1935 and 8080 of the Docker:

 ```sh
 docker run -p 1935:1935 -p 8080:8080 infantryman77/nginx-rtmp-hls